murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 Attack dice range from d4 for unarmed or *Impaired* attacks to d10 for big two-handed weapons.

-Observe the following rules:
+##### Melee Attacks
+You can make a melee attack against an opponent if you are *Engaged* with them, or if they are *Nearby* and your weapon has the *Reach* property.
+You can dual wield two Light weapons, or one Balanced weapon and a Light weapon, rolling both attack dice if you do so.

+##### Ranged Attacks
-- You can't make a Ranged Attack if you start your turn *Engaged* with an opponent, even if you move away from them first.
+You can make ranged attacks against opponents that are *Nearby* or *Far Away* without a problem.
+A ranged attack against a *Distant* opponent is *Impaired*.
+You can't make a Ranged Attack if you start your turn *Engaged* with an opponent, even if you move away from them first.

-- Ranged Attacks made against targets that are *Distant* are *Impaired*.
-- Ammunition is not tracked, unless otherwise specified.
+Ranged weapons that use ammunition come with an appropriate quiver (included in the item slot).
+Ammunition is not tracked minutely.
+Instead, each of these weapons has 3 ticks of usage.
+After combat, roll a d6.
+If you roll a 1-3, you cross off one of the ticks.
+When all three ticks are crossed off, you're out of ammo.
+This represents the combined variables of how many arrows you shoot and how many functional arrows you can retrieve after a fight.

+You can choose to carry an addition Quiver.
+This takes up one Inventory Slot and also contains 3 ticks worth of usage.
+The Quiver needs to be worn on a *Body* slot to be used.

 ##### Multiple Attack Dice
 If you attack an opponent with more than one weapon, or if more than one character attacks the same opponent, multiple attack dice get rolled.